Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Requirements for the M.S.
 Degree

-A total of thirty (32) credits as follows:
+The M.S. in Accounting requires a total of thirty-two (32) credits as follows:

 Required courses or the equivalent substitute.
 (28 credits):